StefanoAnzolut/business-guide/source/members/adding.rst

 - By domain
 - By e-mail

-The simplest way to add multiple members to your Skribble Business is by registering your company domain (@example.org).
-Once this is complete, anyone who creates a new Skribble account using your company domain will automatically become a member of your Skribble Business.
+The simplest way to add multiple members to your Skribble Business is by adding your company domain (@example.org) to Skribble.
+Once this is complete, anyone who creates a **new** Skribble account using your company domain will automatically become a member of your Skribble Business.

 ..
 NOTE::
-  Employees of your company who created a Skribble account *before* your domain was registered with your Skribble Business will not be added automatically to your account.
-You will need to add them by e-mail invite, described in the next section.
+  Employees of your company who created a Skribble account *before* your domain was added will not be added automatically to your account.
+You will need to add them by e-mail.
+Please see **Adding members by e-mail**, described below.

 Adding members by domain
 -------------------------